dubzland/ansible-collection-openstack/roles/openstack_neutron/README.md

 ## Role Variables

-Full documentation for the role is available in the [collection documentation][openstack_neutron].
+Full documentation for the role is available in the [collection documentation][1].
 A minimum configuration needs to include the following variables:

 | Variable                                    | Comments                                                                                             |